prototypsthlm/contentful-migrator-programme/README.md

 If you did not install the package globally you'll have to prepend `node_modules/.bin/` to the `cmp` command.

 Otherwise, you can add the `cmp` command in the scripts section of the project `package.json`.

+Then you can use it like so: `npm run cmp`.

  ```json
 {